Yahaan: Music

 The soundtrack album of Yahaan consists of 5 songs, 2 remixes and a theme track.
 Shantanu Moitra and Nizami Bandhu composed the songs, which were written by Gulzar and Nizami Bandhu, while the remixes and theme track were done by Sameeruddin and Abhishek Arora, who have also composed the background score of the film.
 The soundtrack album was launched on 24 June 2005 on Times Music while on digital platforms the album was made available on 9 August 2005.
 Aakash Gandhi of Planet Bollywood praised the soundtrack and gave it a rating of 8.5 out of 10 in his music review.

-Response
+Release and rception

 Yahaan was released along with director Kabir Kaushik's Sehar on 29 July 2005.
-However, due to heavy rains in Mumbai on 26 July 2005, both the movies performed poorly at box office.
+However, due to heavy rains in Mumbai on 26 July 2005, both films performed poorly at box office.
 Critics praised the film for being warm and intimate.

-Critical reception
+Critical response

-Anupama Chopra of India Today praised the acting performance of Jimmy Shergill and the direction of Shoojit Sircar but criticized the slow pacing of the film and it's climax which she felt was unconvincing.
+Anupama Chopra of India Today praised the acting performance of Jimmy Shergill and the direction of Shoojit Sircar but criticized the slow pacing of the film and its climax which she felt was unconvincing.
 Raja Sen of Rediff appreciated the realistic nature of the film along with the acting performances of all actors but was critical of the film's "oversimplified" conclusion.
 Taran Adarsh of Bollywood Hungama praised the performances of Jimmy Shergill and debutant Minissha Lamba but felt that the film suffers from a weak screenplay and slow pacing.
 Taran gave the film a rating of 1.5 out of 5.
-Alok Kumar of Planet Bollywood praised the acting performances of the lead actors and the cinematography of the film and gave the film a rating of 9 out of 10 saying that "Yahaan is moving and original".